Are We in the New Covenant? — Already and Not Yet

 Yeshua inaugurated the New Covenant by His blood.

-“This cup that is poured out for you is the new covenant in my blood.”
+“This cup… is the new covenant in my blood.”

 — Luke 22:20

-“For this is my blood of the covenant, which is poured out for many for the forgiveness of sins.
-I tell you I will not drink again of this fruit of the vine until that day when I drink it new with you in my Father’s kingdom.”
+“For this is my blood of the covenant, which is poured out for many for the forgiveness of sins… until that day when I drink it new with you in my Father’s kingdom.”

 — Matthew 26:28–29